bookmire08/bookmire08/README.md

 ## Hi folks 👋

-My name is Curley Howard and I'm currently expanding my practical skills with SQL, R and Tableau
+My name is CJ Howard and I'm currently expanding my practical skills with SQL, R and Tableau

 I enjoy diving into data and exploring the different aspects and characteristics in order to better understand how to approach the business problem or domain